hth313/OS4/doc/keyboards.rst

    implemented in very different ways.

-OS4 provides a way to generate a special execute direct function form that are well suited for this purpose.
-They only work with sparse keyboards, which is not a huge limitation as such transient applications typically only binds perhaps 5-10 functions.
+OS4 provides a way to generate a special execute direct function form that is well suited for this purpose.
+They only work with sparse keyboards, which is not a huge limitation as a transient applications typically only binds perhaps 5-10 functions.
 Here is an example of how a catalog keyboard can look like: